-The price charged by Macrogen for sequencing an entire genome (WGS) and generating a "FASTQ" file containing all sequenced information is around a sequence of the sequenc
+The price charged by Macrogen for sequencing an entire genome (WGS) and generating a "FASTQ"33 file containing all sequenced information using the technology developed by Illumina (in 30x)34 is around 1,500 euros (excl.
+VAT).

-This price could be reduced to around per genome by sending the materials to be sequenced in groups of at least 50 units.
+This price could be reduced to around 1,200 euros per genome by sending the materials to be sequenced in groups of at least 50 units.